 b.
 Communications.

-To expedite compliance in an appellate judgment favorable to the complainant, the Committee will deliver or send its advisory judgment by certified mail to any or all of the following: the University Compliance Officer, the Dean of the College, the President of the University, the Board of Regents, and the appropriate governmental agency or department
+To expedite compliance in an appellate judgment favorable to the complainant, the Committee will deliver or send its advisory judgment by certified mail to any or all of the following: the University Compliance Officer, the Chief Academic Officer, the faculty member’s academic dean, the President of the University, the Board of Regents, and the appropriate governmental agency or department

 An appellate judgment unfavorable to the complainant may be transmitted to any or all of those listed in (1), above.